Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Approach of

 \subsection{Planning Structured Reasoning Cold-Start (PSR-CS)}

-\myparatights{Analytical-Guided SFT Dataset Construction} For LLMs, the ability to perform reasonable planning directly affects whether they can successfully solve a problem.
-However, existing SFT datasets typically focus only on detailed CoT reasoning and final answers, while neglecting the importance of conducting an overall analytical plan before solving the problem.
-To address this gap, we propose an analytical-guided dataset, which consists of three components: the problem, a general analytical plan, and the corresponding detailed CoT reasoning with the final answer.
-This dataset not only injects concise and effective general analytical knowledge into LLMs to provide an overall problem-solving perspective but also trains them to transform such general plans into concrete reasoning processes, thereby enhancing their overall reasoning capabilities.
-Formally, we define the dataset as $ D_{\text{PSR-CS}} = \{q_i, t_i, c_i\}_{i=1}^n, $ which contains $n$ tuples, where each tuple comprises the problem $q_i$, the general analytical plan $t_i$, and the corresponding detailed reasoning with the final answer $c_i$.
-In our constructed dataset, the general analytical plan $t_i$ is enclosed within the \texttt{<plan>...</plan>} tags, which clearly distinguishes the high-level problem-solving idea.
-Meanwhile, the specific response $c_i$ is further structured: the chain-of-thought (CoT) is wrapped in \texttt{<think>...</think>}, and the final answer is wrapped in \texttt{<answer>...</answer>}, thereby providing a hierarchical representation of planning, reasoning, and answering.
+\myparatights{Analytical-Guided SFT Dataset Construction} For LLMs, the ability to perform effective planning plays a critical role in problem solving.
+However, existing supervised fine-tuning (SFT) datasets typically include only chain-of-thought (CoT) reasoning and final answers, while overlooking the importance of high-level analytic plan prior to reasoning.
+To address this limitation, we propose an analytical-guided dataset consisting of three components: the problem, a general analytic plan, and the corresponding response containing CoT reasoning and the final answer.
+Formally, the dataset is defined as $ D_{\text{PSR-CS}} = \{(q_i, t_i, c_i)\}_{i=1}^n,$ where $q_i$ denotes the problem, $t_i$ represents the general analytic plan, and $c_i$ contains the detailed reasoning process and final answer.
+Unlike directly producing CoT reasoning~\citep{wei2022chain}, which often lacks global guidance, SFT explicitly injects the high-level problem-solving plan $t_i$ during training, enabling the model to learn the conditional distribution $c_i = \pi_\theta(\cdot \mid q_i, t_i)$ and to leverage global information when generating reasoning chains.
+In our dataset, the analytic plan $t_i$ is enclosed within \texttt{<plan>...</plan>} tags, while the reasoning and answer in $c_i$ are structured using \texttt{<think>...</think>} and \texttt{<answer>...</answer>} tags, respectively, forming a hierarchical representation of planning, reasoning, and answering.
+In contrast to prior approaches that require multi-turn interactions to obtain high-level guidance~\citep{yao2022react,zhou2022least}, our design integrates planning and reasoning--answering into a single compact response, allowing the model to complete planning and execution in one pass and enabling efficient joint optimization of plan--action components under RLVR in Section \ref{PTA}.

-In practice, we sampled 10K instances from the Openthoughts \citep{guha2025openthoughts} dataset as our base.
-Openthoughts is a large-scale open reasoning dataset that covers a wide range of problems along with their detailed CoT reasoning processes.
-We then employed the powerful open-source reasoning model Qwen3-235B \citep{yang2025qwen3} as the teacher model.
-For each instance, we input the problem $q_i$ and its detailed reasoning $c_i$ into the advanced model to generate the corresponding general analytical plan $t_i$.
-Through this process, we distilled general analytical knowledge from a strong LLM and injected it into our target models to enhance their overall reasoning capability.